Rob Kardashian scores a big win in court against Blac Chyna's friend Pilot Jones

 Kardashian asked that the lawsuit be thrown out on the grounds that it was Chyna who posted the disparaging comments to social media and not him.

-According to The Blast, in 2019, Jones provided the messages as “evidence of multiple measures of damages he suffered as a result of Kardashian’s Group Texts.
-Plaintiff feared for his life and well-being as a result of Kardashian’s threats that he fled to Louisiana, increased his psychological counseling to multiple times per month, attempted suicide, felt unsafe in public and, in particular, Mexican restaurants, had near-daily panic attacks and insomnia, suffered dramatic weight loss, and suffered a general loss of esteem and confidence.”
+According to The Blast, in 2019, Jones provided the messages as “evidence of multiple measures of damages he suffered as a result of Kardashian’s Group Texts.”

+Pilot Jones claims to have feared for his life to the point where he even moved to Louisiana.
+He was forced to see a counselor multiple times per month and said that he didn’t feel safe in public.
+Jones also claimed that his feud with Rob Kardashian and Blac Chyna led to a suicide attempt.

-Chyna also rebutted her former friends’ claims, saying that to her knowledge, Justin was an openly game man.
+Chyna also rebutted her former friends’ claims, saying that to her knowledge, Justin was an openly gay man.

+She says, “At all times during our friendship, J.C. was very open about his sexuality, that he was gay.”

 Well, now Rob can rest a little easier since the judge has dismissed several of the claims, and has awarded him a substantial amount.